 HI PRESSURE: Should the refrigeration pressure rise above 425 psi, a hard error will occur.
-Even if pressure falls back below the reset point of 295 psi, the error will not clear and the machine will not restart.
-Reset button must be pressed to clear this error.
+Even if pressure fall-back below the reset point of 295 psi, the error will not clear and the machine will not restart.

 LO WATER: